 A good rule of thumb to follow is the brighter the produce, the more nutrients it has!

-Some other great foods that provide your eyes with necessary nutrients like zinc, omega-3 fatty acids and protein are:
+Some other great foods that provide your eyes with necessary nutrients like zinc, omega-3 fatty acids, and protein are the following:

 - Oily fish (salmon, trout, etc.)

-Sometimes eating healthy and getting your eyes the nutrition they need can be difficult especially is you lack the time or have allergies.
+Sometimes eating healthy and getting your eyes the nutrition they need can be difficult, especially if you lack the time or have allergies.
 In that case, our Ocu-Plus Formula is a supplement that has 17 vitamins and nutrients that your eyes need for healthy vision.